sfinnie/helloLSP/readme.md

 Again, fairly explanatory:

 * the `id` is used to correlate the response with the request.
-The user might have changed their mind and started typing again, in which case the editor needs to know it can discard the response.
+The user might, for example, have changed their mind and started typing again, in which case the editor needs to know it can discard the response.
 * the `result` contains the response to the request.
 It says:
   * The definition of the symbol in the request is contained in the `uri`.
 Note it's a different file to uri in the request.
   * The `start` and `end` define the line & column positions that delimit the definition.
 For example, this could be the name of the function being referenced.